awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/_index.md

 If you wish to provide feedback on this lab, there is an error, or you have a suggestion, please email: costoptimization@amazon.com

 ## Introduction
-When reviewing costs in AWS it important to have all the data you need in one place.
-Following on from the Cost and Usage Report setup, which you can see in the [100_1_AWS_Account_Setup]({{< ref "/Cost/100_Labs/100_1_AWS_Account_Setup" >}}) lab,  this lab will give you a template of how you can pull your own sets of data as well as some pre made modules to help collect data for optimization and chargeback.
-Using either CloudFormation or Terraform the modules will follow the structure of using an AWS Lambda function to extract the data, then this will then be place into Amazon S3.
-From there, Amazon Athena will be able to read this data using a glue crawler to produce a table that can be utilise and even connected to your AWS Cost & Usage Report to enrich it.
+This lab is designed to enable you to collect utilization data from different service to help you identify optimization opportunities.
+This lab will give you pre made modules to collect data and show you how to pull your own sets of data.
+In the CloudFormation modules we will follow the structure of using an AWS Lambda function to extract the data, then this will be placed into Amazon S3.
+From there, Amazon Athena will be able to read this data using a AWS Glue Crawler to produce a table that can be utilize and even connected to your AWS Cost & Usage Report to enrich it.

+The three main styles of data are:
+* Optimizing and rightsize recommendations
+* inventory of services
+* Utilization metrics of resources

 ## Architecture

 ![Images/Arc.png](/Cost/300_Optimization_Data_Collection/Images/Arc.png)

 ## Goals
-- Deploy resources that will be reused in multiple modules
+- Deploy main resources which will be used by the modules
 - Deploy modules to collect data
+- Retrieve optimization data

 ## Prerequisites